 Safety and security.

 Do not travel south of the Litani River, with the exception of the city of Tyre, because of the danger of landmines, unexploded ordnance and the uncertain security environment.
+Following an exchange of fire on the border between Lebanon and Israel on 1 September 2019, we advise Australians to monitor the media for latest information, subscribe to Smartraveller and follow the advice of local authorities.
 See

 Safety and security